 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Saginaw transfer station—maximizing recovery before landfill disposal.
-Contractors on rolling jobs often secure commercial recurring hauling agreements, while we recommend following EPA construction debris recycling guidance for proper material management on site.
+Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This material is sorted at the Saginaw transfer station to maximize recovery — contractors on steady jobs often manage this through commercial recurring hauling agreements.
+For specific material-stream standards, check the EPA construction debris recycling guidance before you fill the container.

 • Framing lumber and offcuts